sparkyScientist/nanosparkdynamics/_posts/2025-11-29-COMSOL_dimensionality.md

 ## Introduction

-One of the most important choices in any CFD workflow is dimensionality.
-It often feels like a technical decision at first.
-Use 2D to save time, switch to 3D when needed.
-But as I have worked on mixed convection, jet stability, and FCCVD reactor flows, it has become clear that dimensionality fundamentally reshapes the physics.
+One of the most consequential choices in any Computational Fluid Dynamics (CFD) workflow is dimensionality.
+It often feels like a purely pragmatic decision: use 2D to save computational cost, and switch to 3D only when necessary.
+However, my work on mixed convection, jet stability, and Floating Catalyst Chemical Vapor Deposition (FCCVD) reactors has highlighted that dimensionality does more than change the domain size—it fundamentally reshapes the physics.

-When we go from 3D to 2D, we are not just reducing the computational domain.
-We are modifying the mathematical operator that governs the flow.
-We are removing derivatives, velocity components, and entire instability pathways.
+When we reduce a model from 3D to 2D, we do not simply take a slice of the reality.
+We modify the mathematical operator governing the flow.
+By enforcing symmetry or suppressing velocity components, we remove specific derivatives and eliminate entire families of instability pathways.

-This post lays out, as clearly as possible, how 2D planar, 2D axisymmetric, and 3D models differ, what each can and cannot represent, and why these choices matter for asymmetric jets, buoyancy-driven vortices, and FCCVD transport.
+This post outlines the mathematical and physical differences between **2D planar**, **2D axisymmetric**, and **full 3D** models.
+It explains why these choices are critical for asymmetric jets and buoyancy-driven flows.

+### Key Takeaways
+*   **Dimensionality is a filter:** Reducing dimensions removes terms from the Navier–Stokes equations, effectively "turning off" specific physical mechanisms.
+*   **Axisymmetric 2D ($m=0$):** Excellent for mean flows but artificially suppresses helical instabilities and azimuthal drift.
+*   **Planar 2D:** Allows for symmetry breaking (e.g., jet deflection) but lacks the vortex stretching mechanism required for turbulence cascades.
+*   **3D:** The only domain that captures the full spectrum of azimuthal modes ($m \ge 1$) required for plume drift and helical flapping.

 ---

-## Governing Equations and What Dimensionality Removes
+## Governing Equations and the Dimensional Filter

-Everything starts from the incompressible Navier–Stokes equations.

-**Continuity**
+Fluid motion is governed by the incompressible Navier–Stokes equations.
+To understand what dimensionality removes, we must first look at the full equations.

+**Continuity (Conservation of Mass):**
 $$
 \nabla \cdot \mathbf{u} = 0
 $$

-**Momentum**
+**Momentum (Conservation of Momentum):**
 $$
 \rho\left(\frac{\partial \mathbf{u}}{\partial t}
 + \mathbf{u}\cdot\nabla\mathbf{u}\right)
 = -\nabla p + \mu\nabla^2 \mathbf{u} + \mathbf{f}_b
 $$

-Dimensional assumptions like
-$$
-\frac{\partial}{\partial z}=0,\quad w=0,
-$$
-or
-$$
-\frac{\partial}{\partial\theta}=0,\quad u_\theta=0,
-$$
-modify both the differential operators and the admissible solutions.

-This restricts instability modes and symmetry-breaking pathways.

-I like to think of dimensionality as a filter applied to the Navier–Stokes operator.
+Here, $\mathbf{u}$ is the velocity vector, $p$ is pressure, $\rho$ is density, $\mu$ is dynamic viscosity, and $\mathbf{f}_b$ represents body forces (such as gravity/buoyancy).

+When we apply dimensional assumptions—such as setting $\partial/\partial z = 0$ (planar) or $\partial/\partial \theta = 0$ (axisymmetric)—we modify the differential operators.
+I visualize this as a **filter** applied to the Navier–Stokes operator: it passes certain physical behaviors while blocking others.

 ---